 The gardens at the Alcazar of Córdoba may be smaller than those of rival palaces in Seville and Granada, but they are still impressive.
 Even in the rain.

-We had walked through Córdoba’s UNESCO listed historic centre, from the magnificent La Mezquita to the little winding streets where Spanish culture vies with Moorish influences to create an eclectic mix of tapas bars, Moroccan tea houses and bazaar-style souvenir shops.
+It is easy to spend a day in Córdoba.
+We had already walked through the UNESCO listed historic centre, from the magnificent La Mezquita to the little winding streets where Spanish culture vies with Moorish influences to create an eclectic mix of tapas bars, Moroccan tea houses and bazaar-style souvenir shops.
 Now it had begun to rain in earnest and we sought shelter at the Alcazar de los Reyes Cristianos (literally the Fortress of the Christian Monarchs).

 The Long And Bloody History Of Córdoba’s Alcazar

 The Christian monarchs in question were Ferdinand and Isabella, who united the Spanish provinces of Aragon and Castile in 1469.
 They were also, incidentally, the first parents-in-law of England’s King Henry VIII.

 The fortress was built by the Moors in the 14th century, taking in the ruins of earlier Roman and Visigoth structures.
 Ferdinand and Isabella took it over a hundred years later, for use as the headquarters of the infamous Spanish Inquisition.
 Walking along the rooftop battlements, I reflected with a shudder that the thick stone walls of the end tower must have been ideal for muffling the screams of suspected heretics.

 The Alcazar was later used as a prison, but it now serves as a centre for Córdoba’s municipal government.
 Some of the building is off limits to tourists but there is still plenty for visitors to see, including the towers and battlements, the old Moorish baths and some Roman mosaics.